 As noted above the market segmentation process will not deliver unless it is supported by higher management.
 There are risks and the process itself takes time and effort.
 B2B market Segmentation cannot be done in a vacuum without the help of a wide range of departments within the business.

-In many B2B businesses there is an underlying tension between sales and marketing and, as outlined in this post from Heinz marketing that is not necessarilly a bad thing, but if sales do not see the benefit of segmentation and the insights it delivers they are unlikely to change existing behaviours.
+In many B2B businesses there is an underlying tension between sales and marketing.
+As outlined in this post from Heinz marketing that is not necessarily a bad thing.
+However, if sales do not see the benefit of segmentation and the insights it delivers they are unlikely to change existing behaviours.
 Without sales buy in, and the co-operation to deliver the customer insights the process requires, then success will be significantly harder to achieve.

 Segmentation And The Impact On Lead Generation

 With carefully constructed market segments and a detailed understanding of the customers and their needs within those segments customised lead generation processes may be developed for each segment.
-This both improves the effectiveness of the lead generation process and reduces the waste in sending messages to the group of customers that are never likely to buy.
+This both improves the effectiveness of the lead generation process and reduces waste.

-Inbound marketing processes in particular can be fine tuned to deliver the most relevant information (content) to each ideal customer group by the most effective delivery method, reducing the workload on sales and leaving them free to build relationships and close.
+Inbound marketing processes, in particular, can be fine tuned to deliver the most relevant information (content) to each ideal customer group by the most effective delivery method.
+There is the potential to develop the process further to full Account Based Marketing.

 Market segmentation then is far from easy and there is a risk of short term losses to achieve a medium to long term gain.
 It takes courage from senior management and skilled marketers to deliver.
-However, the rewards in reduced price pressure, a differentiated offering, reduced waste and sales growth from a set of clearly identified ideal target customers can be
+However, the rewards in reduced price pressure, a differentiated offering, reduced waste and sales growth can be significant.